raspberrypisig/minimal-mistakes/_posts/2018-01-30-sonoff-tasmota.md

 The directory Sonoff-Tasmota-development/lib contains libraries that needed by be copied to the default location for Arduino libraries.
 In the case of my Windows 10 machine, it is C:\Users\*username*\Documents\Arduino\libraries

 ## Override user_config_override.h
-Override this file with the one [here](https://raw.githubusercontent.com/raspberrypisig/raspberrypisig.github.io/master/assets/files/user_config_override.h)
+Empty the contents of the file **user_config_override.h** and replace its contents with the file [here](https://raw.githubusercontent.com/raspberrypisig/raspberrypisig.github.io/master/assets/files/user_config_override.h)

 In this file, change wifi details and CFG_HOLDER value.